 - B.S. in Chemistry, University of Puerto Rico, Department of Chemistry

-Dr. Reyes-Hernandez is a research chemist in the Nanoscale Metrology Group in the Engineering Physics Division of the Physical Measurement Laboratory (PML) at the National Institute of Standards and Technology (NIST).
-He received his Ph.D. and B.S. in chemistry from the University of Puerto Rico.
-He also received an M.S. in Applied Biomedical Engineering from The Johns Hopkins University.
+Dr. Reyes-Hernandez is a biomedical engineer in the Nanoscale Metrology Group in the Engineering Physics Division of the Physical Measurement Laboratory (PML) at the National Institute of Standards and Technology (NIST).
+He received a B.S. and Ph.D. in chemistry from the University of Puerto Rico, and an M.S. in Applied Biomedical Engineering from Johns Hopkins University.
 In his doctoral work, he combined the fields of environmental analytical chemistry and toxicology.
 In it, he chemically characterized airborne particulate matter from an area in Puerto Rico of high incidence of cancer, asthma, and other respiratory diseases, using cell-based toxicological assays.
-After completing his Ph.D. he was awarded with a National Science Foundation Postdoctoral Fellowship to work with Professor Andreas Manz at Imperial College, London, U.K., where he worked for two years.
+After completing his Ph.D. he was awarded with a National Science Foundation (NSF) Postdoctoral Fellowship to work with Professor Andreas Manz at Imperial College, London, U.K., where he worked for two years.
 During this postdoctoral experience, he worked with microfluidic devices in developing two-dimensional separation systems and analog computing using glow discharge in microfluidic chips.

-During his time at NIST, Dr. Reyes-Hernandez has been part of various intramural funded projects including research funded by the Advanced Technology Program (ATP), Director's Reserve Funds, and Innovations in Measurement Science Program (IMS) and more recently, the NIST on a Chip Initiative.
+During his time at NIST, Dr. Reyes-Hernandez has been part of various intramural funded projects including research funded by the Advanced Technology Program (ATP), Director's Reserve Funds, Innovations in Measurement Science Program (IMS) and more recently, the NIST on a Chip Initiative.